jamesjhs/ESP32IntruderAlarm/README.md

 This is feasible and a good fit for a PWA-based alarm dashboard, but it changes the risk profile.
 Once the service is reachable from the internet, authentication, session management, user enrolment, audit logging, and rate limiting become core alarm-system features rather than polish.

-The website should adopt the same broad security shape as `github.com/jamesjhs/taskit`: VAPID Web Push for background browser/PWA notifications, Cloudflare Turnstile for bot-resistant public auth flows, SQLCipher-backed settings and secrets, and a version-aware PWA/service-worker update path.
+The website should use a TypeScript web service with VAPID Web Push for background browser/PWA notifications, Cloudflare Access/App Login as the outer public gate, SQLCipher-backed settings and secrets, and a version-aware PWA/service-worker update path.

 Target network structure: